AlexandrCrudu/Rent-Dogs-WebSite/README.md

 BackEnd Technologies - Node.js | MongoDB (+mongoose)

-A website in which the user can rent out dogs for a number of days and enojey his/her companionship <3
+A website in which the user can rent out dogs for a number of days and enjoy his/her companionship <3

 For learning purposes.